UoB-COMSM0166/2025-group-28/README.md

 ![Untitled-4](https://github.com/user-attachments/assets/4e9927a0-c3e3-43a6-b144-0e3dbb921435)

-Our game, 'AstroCat', follows a rather adventurous cat who finds themself aboard a spaceship.
+Our game, *'AstroCat'*, follows a rather adventurous cat who finds themself aboard a spaceship.
 To explore the endless rooms of their new galactic home, they must battle the relentless hordes of space dogs that stand in their way...

 The game can be played with either one or two players using two control schemes on the same keyboard.
 Your objective is to kill all of the evil enemy space dogs and progress to the next room.
 These canine foes come in various forms – some can fire projectiles, while others can unpredictably teleport around the room.
 AstroCat’s gun will overheat and temporarily stop working if you’re too trigger-happy, but defeated enemies can drop health and energy items that can be collected to restore vitality and your weapon's condition.
 There is no endgame – the aim is simply to get as far as you can, because once you’re dead, it’s straight back to the beginning!